sethdavis118/CFB-Scores-App-Backend/deliverables/03-deployment.md

 >
 > Be careful with CRUD operations, especially if you are in a team!
 > This will now permanently affect the external database.

+> [!TIP]
+>
+> You can temporarily undo the changes in your `.env` file if you want
+> to continue working on your local development database.

 ### API